 Made with all-natural ingredients and packed with essential vitamins and minerals.
 Bison is listed as the first ingredient and this is a holistic food that comes at a cheap price.
-Made with no artificial flavors or colors, Pure Balance Grain Free Wild and Free Bison, Peas and Venison is formulated for all life stages.
+Made with no artificial flavors or colors, Pure Balance Grain Free Wild and Free Bison, Peas, and Venison are formulated for all life stages.

-Salmon is the first ingredients and made with no artificial flavors or preservatives.
+Salmon is the first ingredient and made with no artificial flavors or preservatives.
 Formulated for all life stages and packed with essential vitamins and minerals your dogs need to thrive.
-Packed Omega 3 and 6 fatty acids, this food will give your dog a shiny coat and healthy skin.
+Packed with Omega 3 and 6 fatty acids, this food will give your dog a shiny coat and healthy skin.

 Sizes Available: 11 pounds and 24 pounds

 Sizes Available: 5 pounds, 24 pounds, and 30 pounds

 Sizes Available: 5 pounds, 15 pounds, and 30 pounds

 Pure Balance Dog Food Rating from Pet Parents

 When it comes to a Pure Balance dog food rating from various pet parents out there, most of the ratings and reviews I have found have been fairly positive.
 Take a look for yourself what some pet parents have been saying about this food down below.